Leakage of Dataset Properties in Multi-Party Machine Learning: Data Modeling

+To reason about leakage of $A$'s distribution in~$\mathcal{D}$, we consider different relationships between $X,Y,A$ based on their correlation.
+We use $\sim$ to indicate that there is a {correlation} between random variables and $\bot$ if not. {} We consider four possible relationships between $Y$, $X$ and the sensitive attribute $A$.

-\paragraph{Correlation between variables.} We consider four possible relationships between $Y$, $X$ and the sensitive attribute $A$.
-If $Y$ is independent of $A$, and if $f$ is faithfully modeling the underlying distribution $A$ should not be leaked.
+\underline{$Y \bot A$}: If $Y$ is independent of $A$, and if $f$ is faithfully modeling the underlying distribution, $A$ should not be leaked.
 That is, information about $A$ that an adversary acquires from $f(X,A)$ and $f'(X)$ should be the same for models $f$ and $f'$ trained to predict $Y$.
+Two scenarios arise depending on whether the rest of the features are correlated with~$A$ or not: {$(\boldsymbol{X\bot A, Y\bot A)}$} and $(\boldsymbol{X \sim A, Y \bot A)}$.
+We argue that leakage in the latter case is possible due to how machine learning models are trained.
+Below we describe why it is theoretically feasible and experimentally validate this in Section~\ref{sec:experiments}.

+A machine learning model is trying to learn the conditional probability distribution $\Pr(Y=y|X=x)$ where~$X$ are the attributes and $Y$ is the target variable.
+Suppose there is a latent variable~$Z$, and the observed~$X$ is modeled by $X=h(Z, A)$ where $h$ is a function capturing the relationship between the variables.
+Even if the target variable $Y$ only depends on $Z$ through a random function $g$: $Y=g(Z)$, the conditional distribution $\Pr(Y=y|X=x)$ still depends on $A$.
+Thus, machine learning models will capture information about $A$.
+For example, consider a task of predicting education level ($Y$) based on data that contains gender ($A$) and income ($X$).
+Suppose income can be modeled by a function of latent variables skill and occupation, and education level is only associated with the skill.
+Though gender is not correlated with education level ($Y\bot A$), it could be associated with occupation and thus correlated with income ($X$).

-We split $Y\bot A$ case into two scenarios depending on whether the rest of the features are correlated with~$A$ or not: {$(\boldsymbol{X\bot A, Y\bot A)}$} and $(\boldsymbol{X \sim A, Y \bot A)}$. $(X\sim A, Y \bot A)$ scenario was also noted by Locatello~\textit{et al.}~\cite{locatello2019fairness} when studying fair representations.
-The authors indicated that even if the original data may not have a bias (i.e., when the target variable and the protected variable are independent) using the protected attribute in training can introduce bias. {For example, consider a task of predicting income ($Y$) based on the data that contains marital status ($A$) and age.
-Though age and marital status may be correlated, it is not clear why marital status and income would be.} To model $(X \sim A, Y \bot A)$ scenario in the experiments, we use correlation coefficients to determine the split of dataset attributes into $X$ and $A$.
+The $(X\sim A, Y \bot A)$ scenario was also noted by Locatello~\textit{et al.}~\cite{locatello2019fairness} when studying fair representations.
+The authors indicated that even if the original data may not have a bias (i.e., when the target variable and the protected variable are independent) using the protected attribute in training can introduce bias.

+To model $(X \sim A, Y \bot A)$ scenario in the experiments, we use correlation coefficients to determine the split of dataset attributes into $X$ and $A$.
 To have a more controlled experiment, we also carry out experiments where we introduce a synthetic variable and inject correlations between it and a subset of attributes in $X$.